"Long Engine Life Starts With Reiff"

 The HotStrip solves these problems.

-Being steel, the HotStrip is easier to hold firmly against the oil sump during curing of the adhesive than a floppy silicone pad is.
+Being aluminum, the HotStrip is easier to hold firmly against the oil sump during curing of the adhesive than a floppy silicone pad is.
 You won't get a corner coming loose.

 In free air (not bonded to a heat sink) a silicone pad will quickly exceed its 350o limit, but the HotStrip remains several hundred degrees under its limit.
 This tells us that a poorly bonded HotStrip will not overheat like a silicone pad will.

 Two advantages of silicone pads are they are thin and lightweight.
-The steel HotStrip retains these benefits, being only 1/8" thick and 2 ounces.
+The aluminum HotStrip retains these benefits, being only 1/8" thick and 1 ounce.
 It is also lighter and less bulky than one competitor's thick metal plate heater.

 Another advantage of pad heaters is flexibility, so they are still the best choice for applications where the heater cannot be installed on a flat surface.
 The only engines where this is the case are the small Continentals with oval oil tanks.
 Consequently, we will not discontinue the HotPad for those engines...at least not until we come up with a better solution for those applications as well.
 However, we have stopped producing HotPads for engines that are able to use the HotStrip System because we don't want to sell a product that we now consider to be second best.